brentlintner/linus/TRACKER.md

 ## Icebox

-* Bug: When the streamed text for a file/snippet is the first character of the stream it renders before the content and breaks
-* Bug: Snippets and files that are inside markdown blocks (ex: lists) are not being highlighted properly
-* Bug: Any source code file with backticks in it breaks the pretty printing in the terminal
 * Bug: Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled
 * Bug: Resume is really slow for giant files
 * Auto update the project file structure when new files are added or updated (db setup + function calling for this?)
 * Use a vector database to store embeddings of files and their contents, and optimize prompt generation for large projects and files
 * Support versions of files (need to use local db setup + function calling for this?)